 - 2 tablespoons of Blue Dawn

-2. Shake the homemade fly spray vigorously for about 30 seconds.
+- Shake the mixture vigorously for 30 seconds.

-- You can squirt the DIY fly spray directly onto hovering flies and kill them nearly instantly.
+- You can squirt the DIY fly spray directly onto hovering flies to annihilate them.

 - You can soak fabric strips into the spray, and hang them up in a boho decorative manner on string around your porch, patio, or shelter house to deter flies, mosquitoes, and other pests.